 Setup flows are run before testing a page.
 Here's what you can do with them:

 Setup flows set cookies and localStorage data, and you can test the URL that the user sees at the end of the flow.
-However, no monitoring data is captured during the setup flow.
+You can also collect some performance data by enabling the Throttle network and CPU option.

-If you want to capture performance metrics while interacting with a single-page app, set up a user journey script instead.
+If you want to capture in-depth performance metrics while interacting with a single-page app, set up a user journey script.

 Check out the detailed guide on login flows.